 Causes of Tooth Sensitivity

-Tooth sensitivity develops when the enamel, which protects our teeth, becomes thinner or when our gums recede.
-This exposes dentin, which is the underlying surface-therefore weakening the protection that the gums and the enamel give to the root of the tooth.
+Tooth sensitivity develops when our gums recede, or when the enamel, the outer, protective layer of our teeth becomes thinner.
+This exposes dentin, which is the underlying surface of the tooth – weakening the protection that the gums and the enamel give to the root of the tooth.